guettli/intranets/README.md

 Getting to a single source of truth is hard, but worth the effort.

+# A tree is better than spaces

+If you don't feel comfortable with a flat namespace, and you want to do grouping, then please consider to use a hierarchical tree.
+It is much more powerfull than a one level deep grouping you get with spaces.

 # Only send email notifications if requested.

 Some Wiki engines love sending mails.
 As soon as you edited a page one time, you always get an email notification if someone else updates the pages.